aws-powertools/powertools-lambda-typescript/docs/features/validation.md

 This utility provides [JSON Schema](https://json-schema.org) validation for events and responses, including JMESPath support to unwrap events before validation.

+## Should I use this or Parser?

+One of Powertools for AWS Lambda [tenets](../index.md#tenets) is to be progressive.
+This means that our utilities are designed to be incrementally adopted by customers at any stage of their serverless journey.

+For new projects, especially those using TypeScript, we recommend using the [Parser](parser.md) utility.
+Thanks to its integration with [Zod](http://zod.dev), it provides an expressive and type-safe way to validate and parse payloads.

+If instead you are already using JSON Schema, or simply feel more comfortable with it, the Validation utility is a great choice.
+It provides an opinionated thin layer on top of the popular [ajv](https://ajv.js.org) library, with built-in support for JMESPath and AWS service envelopes.

+When it comes to feature set, besides the type-safe parsing, the Parser utility also provides a rich collection of built-in schemas and envelopes for AWS services.
+The Validation utility, on the other hand, follows a more bring-your-own-schema approach, with built-in support for JMESPath and AWS service envelopes to help you unwrap events before validation.

+Additionally, while both utilities serve specific use cases, understanding your project requirements will help you choose the right tool for your validation needs.

+Finally, in terms of bundle size, the Validation utility is slightly heavier than the Parser utility primarily due to ajv not providing ESM builds.
+However, even with this, the Validation utility still clocks in at under ~100KB when minified and bundled.

 ## Key features

 - Validate incoming event and response payloads